'Identity Capital': Are We Being Scammed Into Selling Ourselves?

 ”

-Some of these assets may be on our resumes, think degrees, jobs, qualifications, while others are personal, including the people we meet, the interests we have, and the things we care about.
+Some of these assets may be on our resumes — think degrees, jobs and qualifications — while others are personal, including the people we meet, the interests we have, and the things we care about.
 As the latest way to self-optimise, the term has recently blown up on TikTok with the hashtag #identitycapital garnering over 177.7K views.
 “You guys need to stop obsessing over your GPA and picking the right major and start obsessing over identity capital," says Dellara Gorjian, a California-based lawyer, in a video that has since racked up 609.4K views.
 "Be an interesting bitch."

 The crux of the idea behind identity capital is what we bring to the adult marketplace, particularly in our 20s, is the currency we use to purchase jobs, relationships and other things we want.
 As such, identity capital is an important investment in who you are and who you want to be.
 Some of the most commonly cited examples of identity capital-building activities include travel, building a business, and learning a new skill.